Henry Radclyffe, 4th Earl of Sussex: Life

 He was born in England to Henry Radclyffe, 2nd Earl of Sussex, and Elizabeth Howard.
 He was knighted by Henry FitzAlan, 19th Earl of Arundel, on 2 October 1553, and elected to parliament as member for Maldon in 1555 and Chichester in 1559.

 In 1556, he went to Ireland, to support his elder brother Thomas Radclyffe, 3rd Earl of Sussex.
 There he was appointed a privy councillor in 1557, and commanded a band of horsemen.
 In 1558 he became lieutenant of Maryborough Fort, and was besieged there by the Irish under Donogh O'Conor.
 He sat in the Irish House of Commons as member for Carlingford in 1559, and two years later was nominated lieutenant of Leix and Offaly.
 He managed to keep the district quiet, but in 1564, when commissioners were sent from England to report on the condition of the Irish government, charges of corruption in dealing with funds appointed for the payment of the soldiers were brought against Radclyffe.
 He was ordered to refund at once £8,000, and on his refusal was committed to prison (January 1565).
 His release was ordered by the home government, and he left Ireland permanently soon afterwards.
 In 1577 he was granted some property there, in County Kilkenny and County Wexford.

 In England, he had already been appointed constable for life of Porchester Castle, and lieutenant of Southbere Forest (14 June 1560).
 In 1571, when he was elected M.P. for Hampshire, he received the office of warden and captain of the town, castle, and isle of Portsmouth, and he was active in that capacity until his death.
 In 1572 he was elected MP for Portsmouth.
 He succeeded his brother as Earl of Sussex on 9 June 1583, finding the estate burdened with a debt to the crown.
 For the next decade, until his death, he was the patron of The Earl of Sussex's Men, who performed several of the early Shakespeare plays at The Rose (theatre) under Philip Henslowe, including Titus Andronicus and Richard III.

-In August 1586, he was tracking out an alleged Catholic conspiracy at Portsmouth, and was watching suspicious vessels off the coast.
-During 1588 he was active in furnishing stores and gunpowder for the ships commissioned to resist the Spanish Armada.
+In August 1586, he was tracking down an alleged Catholic conspiracy at Portsmouth, and was watching suspicious vessels off the coast.
+During 1588, he was active in furnishing stores and gunpowder for the ships commissioned to resist the Spanish Armada, and as joint Lord Lieutenant of Hampshire he commanded 3944 men of the Hampshire Trained Bands ready to defend Southampton.
 For his services, he was made Knight of the Garter on 22 April 1589.

 He died on 14 December 1593, and was buried at Boreham, Essex, beside his brother and his wife.